 In the second half of 2021, new customers will be able to purchase the hardware and software together in the Ford Co-Pilot Active 2.0 package, without the need for an Over-the-Air Update to initiate the feature.

 By offering innovative new technology on its most popular, mainstream nameplates, Ford expects to quickly expand the number of vehicles on the road equipped with hands-free driving technology based on company sales projections.
-This includes a high percentage of Mustang Mach-E vehicles that are expected to be equipped with the technology.
+This includes approximately 80 per cent of Mustang Mach-E vehicles that are expected to be equipped with the technology.